 In your first year, your modules will focus on giving you a solid understanding of what it means to be a writer and what genres are out there.
 You’ll study writing for the screen, learn to interpret stories and delve into contemporary as well as traditional writing.

 In your second year, you’ll learn more about the art of writing to an audience.
 You’ll also look at writing for the stage, literature, and poetry.
 You’ll choose two optional modules that suit your interests, for example how to make a historical documentary or 20th century literature.
+Our students can choose a work experience module, Literature at Work, which explores English in the classroom and aspects of the literary heritage industry.
+The module is centred around a six-week work placement where you’ll gain valuable transferable skills.
+Our students have worked as school classroom assistants, in publishing houses or attractions such as London’s Charles Dickens Museum and Dr Johnson’s House.

 Study abroad/work placement option: In between your second and third year, you can take an optional study abroad or work placement year.
 During this year you have the chance to study at one of our partner universities in a different country or spend a year in industry gaining valuable experience.
 If you prefer, you can go straight to your third year without this ‘extra’ year in between.
 The choice is all yours.